Expo MRT station: Artwork

-The artwork "A Banquet" by Yeo Chee Kiong was commissioned at the DTL station as part of the MRT network's Art-in-Transit programme, a showcase that integrates public artwork in the MRT network.
-The large 3D artwork depicts two reflective isometric chairs and a bulbous speech balloon, which signifies not only the importance of communication during periods of technological advancement and digital media, but also the spirit of free trade.
-According to the sculptor, "Expo is where business is done, the speech balloons show the kind of conversations and dialogues which people have, and the chairs show where business takes place."
+The DTL station features A Banquet, an artwork created by Yeo Chee Kiong.
+It was commissioned as part of the MRT network's Art in Transit programme, a showcase that integrates public artwork in the MRT network.
+The large 3D artwork depicts two reflective isometric chairs and a bulbous speech balloon, which signifies both the importance of communication during periods of technological advancement and the spirit of free trade.
+Yeo said, "Expo is where business is done, the speech balloons show the kind of conversations and dialogues which people have, and the chairs show where business takes place."
 With the surrounding colours of the station reflected in the artwork's shiny surfaces, it transformed them into two sets of "magnificent kaleidoscopes" which also symbolises cultural exchange.

 In popular culture

 The station is featured in the tvN series Little Women.